Mattia46/cv/README.md

 ## MATTIA ASSOGNA

-   I a Junior Web Developer.
+   Junior Web Developer available immediately.
    After many years in the tax legislation industry as a Corporate Tax Consultant, I realised that it was time to follow my passion, so I attended an intensive coding programme (Makers Academy in London) and graduated as a full-stack developer.